Strength of Materials - I

 - Shear force and bending moment in beams.

-- Cantilevers, Simply supported beams and over-hanging beams under point, uniformly distributed and uniformly varying loads.
+- Cantilevers, Simply supported beams and over-hanging beams under

 - Theory of bending of beams, Bending stress distribution and neutral axis.